falkr/ttm4175/pages/iot-http-json.md

-### Task 4.4: Storing Data in the Server
+## Task 4.4: Storing Data in the Server

-* Pay now attention to the method `do_POST()` in the server, and work on the incoming data to decode it.
+* Pay attention to the method `do_POST()` in the server, and work on the incoming data to decode it.
 There are helper functions in the server code you can use.
 Among others, the function `extract_json_string(string)` is useful to extract a JSON string (within curly brackets) from a string.
 * Re-create the incoming dictionary that originates at the client.
 * Store it in the data dictionary.

-## Task 5: Periodic POSTS from the Raspberry Pi and Sense HAT
+# Task 5: Periodic POSTS from the Raspberry Pi and Sense HAT

 Create a client on the Raspberry Pi with the Sense HAT that periodically reads the temperature and humidity from the Sense HAT and sends a **POST** request to the web server.
 (Running on the same Pi or another one.)

-### Task 5.1
+## Task 5.1

-* Start with a little program that reads the temperature from the Sense HAT and just prints it to the console.
+* Start with a little program that reads the temperature and humidity from the Sense HAT and just prints it to the console.
 (Make that work, first.)
 * Find out how to create a task in Python that is repeated (probably a loop?) every 10 seconds (some wait?), and create a program that reads the temperature very 10 seconds.
 Document the result.
 * In addition to printing out, add the code to send the HTTP POST.
 Figure out how to include the data using JSON and all necessary serialization.
 You know all the building blocks for this task, you "just" have to set them together!

-## Task 6: Temperature in the Browser
+# Task 6: Temperature in the Browser

 Prepare the `do_GET()` method in the web server so that it sends back an HTML page that displays the temperature (and humidity) that was stored.